 XII.
 ATTACHMENTS

-For a complete source-wide spreadsheet of the applicability and PTE calculations, and EJSCREEN report, see the source file.
+Tables XII-1 and XII-2 list applicable PTE and allowable PTE, respectively, for each emission unit.
+For a complete source-wide spreadsheet of the PTE calculations, and EJSCREEN report, see the source file, which is available upon request.